MahdiDavoodi/Sievere/README.md

 ![header](media/Sievere.jpg)

 This is a solid music player, helping me to learn android development.
-Currently working on version `Demo v0.2.0`:
+Currently working on version `alpha v0.3.0`:

-    - Play music.
-    - Control the playback (next, prev, shuffle, repeat).
+    -   Implement the search feature.
-    - Process the audio and change the waveform seekbar (By holding the pause button).
-    - Show tracks in 3 different lists:
-        - All Tracks.
-        - Albums.
-        - Artists.
-    - Support Dark theme.
-Matched with system defaults.
+    -   Fix bugs of v0.2.0-alpha.

 ### Next Version:

-> Demo v0.3.0
+> Demo v0.4.0

-    -   Implement the search feature.
+    -   Add playlists feature.
-    -   Fix bugs of v0.2.0.

 #### Thanks to